 What are the top places to visit in Phu Quoc?

-The five must-visit places are Bai Dai (Forbes top 13 beach in the world), VinWonders (Vietnam’s largest theme park at 170,000 m²), Casino Corona Phu Quoc (Vietnam’s only legal casino for local players), Hon Thom Cable Car (world’s longest over-sea cable car at 7,899.9 m), and Sao Beach (the iconic photo beach in the south).
+The five must-visit places are Bai Dai Beach (Forbes top 13 beach in the world), VinWonders (Vietnam’s largest theme park at 170,000 m²), Corona Resort & Casino Phu Quoc (Vietnam’s only legal casino where Vietnamese citizens can play), Hon Thom Cable Car (world’s longest over-sea cable car at 7,899.9 m), and Sao Beach (the iconic photo beach in the south).

 How many days should I spend in Phu Quoc?

-2 days minimum for a quick beach + theme park visit.
-3 days ideal for north Phu Quoc plus a south day trip.
-5 days lets you cover north theme parks (VinWonders, Safari, Grand World), a snorkel tour to An Thoi Archipelago, and several beaches without rushing.
+Two days minimum for a quick beach and theme park visit.
+Three days is ideal for north Phu Quoc plus a south day trip.
+Five days lets you cover north theme parks (VinWonders, Safari, Grand World), a snorkel tour to An Thoi Archipelago, and several beaches without rushing.

 Which part of Phu Quoc is the best to stay?

-North Phu Quoc (Bai Dai, Ganh Dau) is best for first-time visitors because it concentrates four major attractions (VinWonders, Vinpearl Safari, Grand World, Casino Corona) and luxury resorts in one area.
-South (Sao, Khem) is best for snorkel tours.
-Central Duong Dong is best for budget and nightlife.
+North Phu Quoc (Bai Dai, Ganh Dau) is best for first-time visitors because it concentrates four major attractions — VinWonders, Vinpearl Safari, Grand World, and Corona Resort & Casino Phu Quoc — along with luxury resorts in one area.
+South (Sao, Khem) is best for snorkel tours, while central Duong Dong is best for budget stays and nightlife.

 What is the best time to visit Phu Quoc?

-November to April — the dry season offers calm seas, sea temperature 26-30 °C, and snorkel visibility of 8-10 m.
+November to April is the dry season, offering calm seas, sea temperatures of 26–30 °C, and snorkel visibility of 8–10 m.
 December to February is peak season with the best weather.
-Avoid June to September because the south-west monsoon causes choppy seas and reduces visibility on west-coast beaches.
+Avoid June to September, when the southwest monsoon causes choppy seas and reduces visibility on west-coast beaches.

-When you are ready, come stay at Corona Resort & Casino Phu Quoc — Vietnam’s first legal casino open to local and international visitors, winner of the “World’s Best Casino Entertainment Venue 2022” at the World Casino Awards, and home to the island’s most complete resort, dining, and entertainment experience.
-We are always ready to make your time on Pearl Island extraordinary from the first day to the last.
+While exploring Pearl Island, be sure to visit Corona Resort & Casino Phu Quoc — Vietnam’s first legal casino where Vietnamese citizens can play, winner of the “World’s Best Casino Entertainment Venue 2022” by World Casino Awards, and home to luxurious beachfront accommodation with world-class entertainment.
+We are always ready to make your Phu Quoc experience truly exceptional and unforgettable!